matvore/hesokuri/README.md

 Distributed Git repo backup and duplication daemon.

 ##Intro

-Hesokuri is a daemon utility that synchronizes one or more Git source code repositories between multiple machines on a network.
+Hesokuri synchronizes one or more Git source code repositories between multiple machines on a network.
 It is useful in the following situations:

 1. You want the peace of mind of controlling the machines where your source code is stored.